berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Demonstrate use of a custom rendering function.

+* Make the Tab order on android work correctly for Text Area and radio forms.
+If the user is advancing with TAB through a form we do not want to break the flow and make them close the android keyboard to advance past these fields.

 * DONE: JOE:2020-02-08: Allow a group to be autohid on initial rendering.
 Need to support advanced search.

 * Feature to prevent rendering a section until the container or another section receives focus.
 It would be better to not even render the advanced search functions until the user requests that feature.